dan-leo/masters/thesis/v8/3_design.md

 ### Range Field Test

-This gives a good idea as to the range expected according to RSRP.
+This gives a good idea as to the range expected according to RSRP, with more information in \S\ref{ping}.

 #### NB-IoT